PoTsungChen/Shopee-Ecommerce-Sales-Analysis/README.md

 ## 🧩Core Business Problems
 1. Inventory Optimization and Seasonality: E-commerce companies often face significant challenge from inventory management due to over-leveraging slow-moving stock or lost revenue from 'stock-outs' on high-demand items.
 By analyzing historical sales trends with product performance metrics, this report identifies critical seasonal patterns that enable data-driven inventory forecasting, ensuring optimized capital allocation and inventory level.

-4. Sales Conversion Leaks: a primary challenge in e-commerce is the 'High Traffic, Low Revenue' paradox, where significant visitor volume fails to translate into sales.
+4. Sales Conversion Leaks: another primary challenge in e-commerce is the 'High Traffic, Low Revenue' paradox, where significant visitor volume fails to translate into sales.
 With funnel analysis, it is possible to pinpoint where the largest drop-offs occur, allowing business leaders to determine whether conversion leaks are caused by technical friction or product misalignment.

 ## 🔍Data Model
 <img width="1100" height="600" alt="image" src="https://github.com/user-attachments/assets/bd2d5c37-968d-4dee-bba6-e8603185ce4e" />